English Sausage Rolls

 - 1 16-ounce package ground sage pork sausage

 1 17-ounce package frozen puff pastry sheets - thawed

 How To Make English Sausage Rolls

 Makes 12 rolls.

 Preheat the oven to 400 degrees F.

 Unfold the puff pastry sheets, and cut along the fold lines of each sheet to form 6 equal squares for a total of 12 squares.
 Brush each square with mustard.

 Divide sausage into 12 pieces, and roll into small logs.
 Place one log on each square.
-Roll dough around the sausage, and seal with a brush of beaten egg.
+With your finger tip, dab a little room temperature water on the inside edges of the dough.
+Roll dough around the sausage.
+Place on a parchment-lined baking sheet seam-side-down.

 Bake for 20 minutes or until the rolls are puffed and golden.

 Try these instead of regular old sausage links next time you make an egg dish.
-It's sausage wrapped in puffed pastry that's baked to a golden brown.
+It's sausage wrapped in puffed pastry that's baked to golden brown perfection.